From Running To Triathlon: 7 Helpful Tips On How To Make The Transition

 #7: Enjoy the Novelty

-If you have been running for a long time, you have developed such proficiency that you probably take the challenges of the sport for granted.
+If you come from a running background, you have developed such proficiency that you probably take the challenges of the sport for granted.

-One of the joys of starting a new hobby or activity as an adult is that you get to go through the process of learning and improving on a grosser level.
+One of the joys of starting a new hobby or activity as an adult is that you get to go through the process of learning and improving on a greater level.

 You will make huge strides in your abilities as you start to train in your weaker disciplines, and it’s really gratifying to master new skills, hit fitness milestones, and tackle challenges that intimidate you.